 Stick your finger about 1 inch into the media.
 Do you feel that it is still moist?
 Then don’t water!
 You only have to water when the media begins to dry out.
 Check your pitchers for water – if they are dry, put some water in them.
 Don’t let your plant sit in water – this could rot out the roots.
 Water with rainwater or distilled water (found at your local grocery store for $0.99/gallon).

 Like many tropical plants, these guys prefer higher humidity.
 If you heat with forced hot air or have a wood stove, this may be an issue.
 Try putting your plant in a terrarium.
 You can attempt to keep the local humidity high by placing the plant on top of a dish of stones inundated with your clean water so that the roots do not touch water.
 This will keep the local humidity high as the water evaporates.
 Also spray the leaves regularly, also with clean water.

 What do I plant it in?

-We ship all of our plants bare root.
+We ship all of our plants potted, unless otherwise specified.
 We recommend potting in our formulated media.
 Do not use your average potting soil.
 For more information on making your own media, click here.